-While a great bottle of olive oil outfitted with a spout will see you through many of your cooking endeavors just fine, an oil mister makes a nice addition to your kitchen’s arsenal.
-Why?
-An oil sprayer is exactly what it sounds like it might be—it’s a contraption that mists a fine layer of oil over your food, rather than pouring out a big glop.
-It’s both more economical and better for your cooking since you aren’t overusing whatever cooking oil you’re working with.
-As an added bonus, an oil mister also looks nice on the counter since it keeps your oil in a manageably-sized and relatively attractive container.
-Sound like something you absolutely need to have?
+While a great bottle of olive oil outfitted with a spout will see you through many cooking endeavors just fine, an oil sprayer is even better, as it mists a fine layer of oil over your food rather than pouring a big glop.
+With this, you won't waste any oil, and as an added bonus, a sprayer looks nice on the countertop since it keeps your supply in a manageably sized and relatively attractive container.

 Best Overall: Misto Oil Sprayer

 Who else recommends it?
 BestReviews also picked the Misto Oil Sprayer.